-Store your portable Medical Gas Cylinder safely and in compliance with OSHA requirements.
-Securall Oxygen Gas Cylinder Storage Cabinets are designed to meet storage requirements for portable medical oxygen systems as set forth in:
+Store your portable Medical Gas Cylinders safely and in compliance with OSHA requirements.
+SECURALL Oxygen Gas Cylinder Storage Cabinets are designed to meet storage requirements for portable medical oxygen systems as set forth in:

-NFPA Code 30 - Flammable and Combustible Liquids - 2003
+NFPA 30: Flammable and Combustible Liquids Code, 2018 Edition

 These lockable gas storage cabinets limit access to authorized personnel, protecting cylinders from theft, damage and/or tampering.
 The heavy-gauge, double-walled construction shields your cylinders from heat, sparks and flame, while separating them from flammable and combustible materials.